 The scaling of $\frac{\lambda}{\tilde{L}}$ for the regularization term will be motivated in Section \ref{subsec:Effective-Depth}.

-This type of optimization has been studied in \cite{owhadi2020_L2_neuralODE} without leaky connections, but we will describe in this paper large $\tilde{L}$ behavior which leads to a so-called Bottleneck structure \cite{jacot_2022_BN_rank,jacot_2023_bottleneck2} as a result of a separation of time scales in $p$.
+This type of optimization has been studied in \citep{owhadi2020_L2_neuralODE} without leaky connections.
+In this paper, we describe the large $\tilde{L}$ behavior which leads to a so-called Bottleneck structure \citep{jacot_2022_BN_rank,jacot_2023_bottleneck2} as a result of a separation of timescales in $p$.